Run Validators

 Your Validator takes both command line arguments and environment variables as configuration.
 Take a look at the agent configuration page and the configuration reference for a full list of configuration possibilities.

-Of course, you can also provide the path to additional configuration files as a comma separated list with the CONFIG_FILES
+You can also provide the path to additional configuration files as a comma separated list with the CONFIG_FILES

 environment variable.
 If you choose to run in Docker, see the docker section of agent configuration for tips on mounting your config files into your Docker container.